 When there is a big event coming along, you can prepare an outline ahead of time and stream the live version of the event.
 Take notes, so that you can report it as thoroughly as possible.

 5. Create a post based on currently popular keywords

 A lot of content generated today is related to the top searched queries, to get more visibility in a short time frame.
 One of the techniques that you can use to get high rankings and traffic is a skyscraper method.
 It’s described in details by Brian Dean in this blog post.

 6. Create posts that are closely related to your core audience

 Finally, if you write for a specific audience, you can generate content that is closely related to your niche, that your audience cares about.
 For example, if you review superhero movies, chances are your audience also loves to play video games so that you can blog on that topic as well.

 Evaluate the topic (size, competition, monetization)

 If your goal is to generate income from blogging, you should test your ideas before starting.
 You do this by evaluating the volume of the keywords you are going after and how recent is the topic.
-We covered this process in details in our how to choose a niche blog post.

 3 principles of viral headlines